TayChris92/Command-Line-Arg-Parsing-Example/README.md

 # UniManagement

+Application to parse command line arguments and create objects as well as define relationships between them.

 Command Instructions:
 Add classes by using the following command and syntax:
 -c "Course ID" "Course Name"
 Example:
 -c C01 Math

-You can add as many classes as you want as long as they don't conflict with each others courseIds and you use the -c prefix
+You can add as many coursesas you want as long as they don't conflict with each others courseIds and you use the -c prefix

 Adding and assigning Students to classes:
 -s "First Name" "Last Name" "CourseId" ...